RaVeR76/My-Vinyl-Answer/README.md

 I added the *secret* code of ```"owner": session["user"]``` to the document so that I can utilise this to display the users own vinyl later on.
 This data is inserted into the Mongodb database and my standard flash message makes an appearance as usual.
 I'm kind of thinking about added the Flash Gordon sound clip eveytime it pops up ....
 Flash !!!
 Woooo-ho ....
 Defender Of The Universe !!!
 Ha ha, I just googled that clip to make sure it was right, still not sure by the way but did you know that Ming The Merciless, Flash Gordons evil arch nemisis was actually from a planet called ***MONGO*** ..... sure you couldn't write it, could ye !!!
 That's one of them fate thingys for sure ... love it !
 Sorry, got off track there for a minute with my Ming Moment, so once the user adds some vinyl they will see their My Vinyl collection getting bigger.
 As I said above about the secret code, I use ```{% if session.user|lower == vinyl.owner|lower %}``` in the users main vinyl page html to only allow the current user in session to only see their own vinyl and no one elses (unless you're admin).
 Within their Vinyl Collection environment they can see all their vinyl and they have the ability to edit and delete each vinyl also.
 They will be able to edit their vinyl by clicking the edit button which calls the ```edit_vinyl()``` function and passes the vinyl id of the chosen vinyl into it.
-The funsction then populates the edit_vinyl_form for the user to edit.
+The function then populates the edit_vinyl_form for the user to edit.
 Once the user makes their changes they can submit the changes back to the ```edit_vinyl()```function which updates the vinyl's document and redirects them to the edit vinyl form again.
 A cancel will take them back to their vinyl collection where the changes will have been updated too.
 The user has the option to delete a vinyl from their collection too.
-Once they choose to delete one, the delete onfirmation modal is called for where I double check that they (the user in bold) wants to delete the vinyl (added name of vinyl in bold too).
-Once the user, selects to confimr delete then ```delete_vinyl()``` function is called for where the vinyl id is passed to.
+Once they choose to delete one, the delete confirmation modal is called for where I double check that they (the user in bold) wants to delete the vinyl (added name of vinyl in bold too).
+Once the user, selects to confirm delete then ```delete_vinyl()``` function is called for where the vinyl id is passed to.
 This function then deletes the document asscociated with the passed vinyl id and redirects the user to their vinyl collection again, not forgetting about the wee flash message.
 Here the user can see that their vinyl has been deleted from the list too.
-I know the user vinyl interface is again pretty basic but this was the first thing i developed and as I got to use Bulma, I realised I could have used a lot more of it's components.
+I know the user vinyl interface is again pretty basic but this was the first thing I developed and as I got to use Bulma, I realised I could have used a lot more of it's components.
 Honestly, as basic as it looks, I still love it because I created it from the W3 Schools collapsibles and made it my own.
 I know it can  be made better but for me it just suits this wee project.

 * **Test**
 My testers, fakers and I .... now that really does sound like a Hollywood comedy classic !
 Anyway, we all added various vinyl and tested the validation and all worked well.
 The vinyl form data was easy to fill out and once saved, it gets stored within the Vinyl collection in MongoDB.
 The user or admin can then access this document to do what ever they want to it but within the legality of the CRUD functionality.
 All worked well with no issues and each user could only see the vinyls they had added.